frederic-perez/AmE-dictionary/data/dictionary.md

 __riddle<sup>2</sup>__ _v_ :six::hammer: (riddled, riddling) _Chinese society is riddled with contradictions._ _The interior of the wooden shaft was riddled with the trail of boring insects._
 __riddled__ _adj_
 __ride__ _n_ _idiom_ A car.
+__ride-along__ _n_ An arrangement for a civilian to spend a shift in the passenger seat of an emergency vehicle, observing the work day of a police officer, firefighter, alcohol salesperson, or paramedic.
 __ridership__ :two::hammer:
 __ridiculed__ _v_ _They were ridiculed._
 __RIF__ _Reading Is Fundamental._